Student Spotlight: Jorge Hernandez

 So while College of DuPage was an easy choice, based upon its affordability and flexibility, Hernandez knew it would help him get on the right track.

-"This scholarship meant everything to me -- not in the sense of the actual, tangible scholarship, but more in the sense of the meaning behind it," he said.
-"This scholarship means that my determination and persistence paid off.
-This scholarship means that I am going places and have a bright future ahead of me."
+“This scholarship meant everything to me – not in the sense of the actual, tangible scholarship, but more in the sense of the meaning behind it,” he said.
+“This scholarship meant that my determination and persistence paid off.
+This scholarship meant that I could go places and have a bright future ahead of me.”

-"I can't stress enough how much College of DuPage has impacted my young career.
-The atmosphere and student body have aided significantly in the transformation from high school to college.
-The teachers have been phenomenal, which is probably the best part of my COD experience.
+“I can’t stress enough how much College of DuPage impacted my young career.
+The atmosphere and student body aided significantly in the transformation from high school to college.
+The teachers were phenomenal, which was probably the best part of my COD experience.
 If not for the encouragement I received from the staff, I don't think I would be in the position where I am now.
 With the help of COD, I now know that time is the only thing keeping me from achieving my personal goals.